 Related: Best phones

+Why is this?
 Powering the Honor 8X is a Kirin 710 chipset, which is included in a Honor phone for the very first time (having featured only in Huawei phones previously).
 This is an octa-core system-on-chip based around an improved 12nm process that promised better performance and battery stamina.
+That means you get the power of eight processor cores.
 We’ll come to the Honor 8X’s impressive battery life later in this review.
 This is paired with 4GB of RAM and a generous 64GB of storage (with that option of microSD expansion).

 Elsewhere, the Honor 8X only makes do with Bluetooth 4.2 support compared to the Moto G6 Plus’s more futureproof Bluetooth 5.
 It does at least include NFC, so you have the convenience of Google Pay.